aleshaleksey/fansys23/03-movement-exploration.md

   - All Str, Con, Dex based rolls, attacks and saves: -6
   - Maximum durations for walking (marching), running and sprinting before Con saves have to be made, is halved.

+### Dragging

+Dragging a load, or pulling a vehicle, burdens a character somewhat differently to carrying the same load.
+- Characters dragging objects below "light load" can move at full speed, unless on difficult terrain.
+This limit is doubled for slick surface, or pulling vehicles.
+- When dragging objects weighing between "light load" and "heavy load", characters move at half of their walk (or dig speed if digging) and cannot sprint.
+This limit is likewise doubled for slick surfaces and pulling vehicles.
+- When dragging objects weighing higher than "heavy load", characters move at half of their walk speed and no faster than 10ft.
+In addition they cannot dig.

 ### Weight limits and size

 For every size above medium, the carrying capacity limits are doubled.
 For every size below medium, the carrying capacity limits are halved.